Cleric (Dungeons & Dragons)

 The cleric is one of the standard playable character class in the Dungeons & Dragons fantasy role-playing game.
-Clerics are versatile figures, both capable in combat and skilled in the use of divine magic (thaumaturgy).
+Clerics are versatile figures, both capable in combat and skilled in the use of divine magic, a form of theurgy or thaumaturgy.
 Clerics are powerful healers due to the large number of healing and curative magics available to them.
 With divinely-granted abilities over life or death, they are also able to repel or control undead creatures.
 Clerics also have specific 'domains' which usually align with the character's alignment and the god that cleric serves.
 Whether the cleric repels or controls undead is dependent on the cleric's alignment.
-It is the only class to be included in every version of Dungeons & Dragons without a name change.
+It is the only class to be included in every edition of Dungeons & Dragons without a name change.

 Publication history

 Dungeons & Dragons

 The cleric character class first appeared in the original edition of Dungeons & Dragons.
 In the original edition, the class is described as gaining "some of the advantages from both of the other two classes (Fighting-Men and Magic-Users) in that they have the use of magic armor and all non-edged magic weapons (no arrows!), as well as a number of their own spells.
 In addition, they are able to use more of the magical items than are the Fighting-Men."
 As is typical of the terse manner of the original rule books, little more is said about the cleric class.
 Since then, followers gained when creating a stronghold include "Turcopole"-type horsed crossbowmen, there is already a hint of the crusades as an inspiration, as seemingly later confirmed by Len Lakofka.

 The cleric character class began as a simulation of vampire hunting clergy, such as seen in B grade "Hammer Horror" films, specifically created to oppose a vampire player character called "Sir Fang".
 "The cleric's power to repel the undead had its roots in Dracula, which coined the popular term 'undead' and established a vampire hunter's ability to turn away vampires by the presentation of a crucifix (a holy symbol)".

 Gary Gygax added the restriction on weapon types, influenced by a popular interpretation of the Bayeux Tapestry where Odo of Bayeux is depicted with a mace in hand, though this is sometimes conflated with Archbishop Turpin of Chanson de Roland fame, who actually wields both spear and a sword called "Almace".
 When the paladin character class was introduced in Supplement I – Greyhawk (1975), the potential for confusion between the roles of the two classes arose.
 The clearest way to understand the distinction is to envision the archetypes as relating primarily to Archbishop Turpin and Roland as models.